 The amount of memory per node obtained is relatively small compared to modern day multiprocessors in all applications.
 The reason is twofold.
-First, the total amount of memory in the entire Raw chip is still quite large, since it is the product of P and m.
+First, the total amount of memory in the entire Raw chip is still quite large since it is the product of P and m.
 Second, fast local communication obviates the need for huge amounts of local memory.
 The matrix multiplication required the largest amount of memory giving a total of 24 Kbytes per node.
 The smallest memory is required for Nbody.

-For all the applications the optimal processing power obtained is equivalent to a single-issue processor.
-The total number of processors P varied between 1100 to 2310 for large problem sizes.
+For all the applications, the optimal processing power obtained is equivalent to a single-issue processor.
+The total number of processors P varied between 1,100 to 2,310 for large problem sizes.

-Although the optimal machine configurations obtained vary for different applications, problem sizes and budgets, the general trends for various applications are similar.
-Accordingly, for the applications studied, assuming an 1 billion logic transistor equivalent area, we recommend building a Raw chip with approximately 1000 tiles, 30 words/cycle global I/O, 20Kbytes of local memory per node, 3-4 words/cycle local communication bandwidt, and single-issue processors.
-This configuration will give performance near the global optimum for most applications.
+Although the optimal machine configurations obtained vary for different applications, problem sizes, and budgets, the general trends for various applications are similar.
+Accordingly, for the applications studied, assuming a one billion logic transistor equivalent area, we recommend building a Raw chip with approximately 1,000 tiles, 30 words/cycle global I/O, 20 Kbytes of local memory per node, three to four words/cycle local communication bandwidth, and single-issue processors.
+This configuration will give performance near the global optimum for applications studied.